Sale of the Century (Australian game show): Fame Game

 A longer-format question usually starting with "Who am I?" or "What is my name?" depending on the subject of the question was asked once in each of the three rounds.
 Here, a succession of increasingly larger clues were given to the identity of a famous person, place, or event.
 In this round, players could buzz in and answer at any time, without penalty for an incorrect answer.
 However, each player only had one chance to answer.

-If one of the players buzzed in and answered correctly, he/she had an opportunity to play the "famous faces" sub-game, where he/she got to choose randomly from a game board with nine photos of celebrities, occasionally locations, and from 1987, a featured home viewer.
+If one of the players buzzed in and answered correctly, they had an opportunity to play the "famous faces" sub-game, where they would choose from a game board with nine photos of celebrities, occasionally locations, and from 1987, a featured home viewer.
 (On The $25,000 Great Temptation, the board featured six celebrity photos.)
 Once chosen, the face selected would be spun around to reveal either a relatively small prize (typically appliances or furniture valued at around a weekly wage) or a $25 money card, which awarded $25 to the player's score.

 By 1984, additional $10 and $15 money cards were added to the game board, with the $10 available at the outset, the $15 added at the second Fame Game, and the $25 at the third.
 By 1986, the final Fame Game featured a "wild card," which offered the choice of $1,000 in cash or a chance to pick again.
 From 1989 to 1992, a fourth game was added with two $5 questions separating the first two Fame Games and $20 card added in the third Fame Game and the $25 card added in the fourth.
 The $20 card was removed in 1992.